-Lebanon to release protesters detained after night of riots
+Beirut braces for more violence, after night of riots

 “There was no justification for the brutal use of force unleashed by Lebanon’s riot police against largely peaceful demonstrators in downtown Beirut,” said Michael Page, deputy Middle East director at HRW.
 “Riot police showed a blatant disregard for their human rights obligations, instead launching teargas canisters at protesters’ heads, firing rubber bullets in their eyes and attacking people at hospitals and a mosque.”

-The protesters have rallied against the country’s political elite who have ruled Lebanon since the end of the 1975-90 civil war.
-The protesters blame politicians for widespread corruption and mismanagement in a country that has accumulated one of the largest debt ratios in the world.
+The protesters have been rallying against the country’s political elite who have ruled Lebanon since the end of the 1975-90 civil war.
+They blame politicians for widespread corruption and mismanagement in a country that has accumulated one of the largest debt ratios in the world.

 Panic and anger have gripped the public as their local currency, pegged to the dollar for more than two decades, plummeted.
 The Lebanese pound lost more than 60% of its value in recent weeks on the black market.
 The economy has seen no growth and foreign inflows dried up in the already heavily indebted country that relies on imports for most of its basic goods.